valeoai/SLidR/README.md

 @inproceedings{SLidR,
-   title = {Image-to-Lidar Self-Supervised Distillation for Autonomous Driving Data}, author = {Corentin Sautier and Gilles Puy and Spyros Gidaris and Alexandre Boulch and Andrei Bursuc and Renaud Marlet}, journal = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year = {2022}
+   title = {Image-to-Lidar Self-Supervised Distillation for Autonomous Driving Data}, author = {Corentin Sautier and Gilles Puy and Spyros Gidaris and Alexandre Boulch and Andrei Bursuc and Renaud Marlet}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year = {2022}
 }
 ```